cloud-gov/s3-resource/README.md

 image builds, the test are run inside the docker container, on failure they will stop the build.

-Run the tests with the following command:
+Run the tests with the following commands for both `alpine` and `ubuntu` images:

 ```sh
 docker build -t s3-resource --target tests --build-arg base_image=paketobuildpacks/run-jammy-base:latest .